Cost-sensitive Selection of Variables by Ensemble of Model Sequences: Algorithm for model sequences search under a budget

 \subsubsection{Model sequence by $L_1$-regularization path}

-For optimization problem \eqref{eq:logitL1}, each different value of $\lambda$ leads to a different solution.
-The $L_1$-regularization path is a sequence of solutions to \eqref{eq:logitL1} under different values of $\lambda$ such that $\lambda_1 > \lambda_2 > ...>\lambda_{r}$, where $r$ depends on the number of steps one wishes to include in the regularization path.
-Typically $\lambda_1$ is chosen such that the model consists of only the intercept, $\lambda_{r}=0$ implies no regularization, and $\lambda_i, i=2,...,r-1$, are chosen adaptively such that their choice will cause a change to current set of variables in the model.
-Each solution corresponds to a model.
-A nice property of $L_1$-regularization is the sparsity of the solution, i.e., if one keeps on increasing $\lambda$, then the coefficient of some parameters will shrink towards 0.
-This can be seen in Figure~\ref{figure:l1path}.

-Thus a regularization path corresponds to an organized sequence of fitted models.
-The $L_1$-regularization path, as a way of generating a model sequence, is attractive for its computational efficiency, and efficient algorithms \cite{ParkHastie2007,glmnet2010} have been developed to generate the entire regularization path. \\ \\ By following the $L_1$ regularization path, i.e., run RF on the set of variables with a nonzero coefficient, one can keep track of the model cost (that is, the total cost of all variables with a nonzero coefficient) for different values of $\lambda$.
+The $L_1$-regularization path, as a way of generating a model sequence, is attractive for its computational efficiency, and efficient algorithms \cite{ParkHastie2007,glmnet2010} have been developed to generate the entire regularization path.
+In this work, we use the {\it glmnet()} package \cite{glmnet2010} for generating the $L_1$-regularization path. \\ \\ By following the $L_1$ regularization path, i.e., run RF on the set of variables corresponding to a different $\lambda$, one can keep track of the model cost (that is, {\it the total cost of all variables with a nonzero coefficient}) for each model along the path.
 The predictive accuracy can be evaluated on a validation set.
 From models along the regularization path, one can produce a model schedule.
-The user can then pick a model from the schedule with the best accuracy such that the total model cost is under a budget $B$, or to tradeoff between cost and accuracy. \\ \\ Next we give an algorithmic description of generating a model sequence by following the $L_1$-regularization path \cite{L1Budget2018}.
+The user can then pick a model from the schedule with the best accuracy such that the total model cost is under a budget $B$, or to trade off between cost and accuracy. \\ \\ Next we give an algorithmic description of generating a model sequence by following the $L_1$-regularization path.
 Let $(\bm{X},Y)$ be the input data.
 Let vector $\bm{B} \in \mathbb{R}^p$ be the cost profile for the $p$ variables.
 Assume there are $J$ classes.
-Assume we take $n_{\lambda}$ different values for $\lambda$ along the regularization path.
-Let $\mathcal{M}_L$ be the model schedule produced by following the $L_1$-regularization path that encodes the cost, predictive accuracy, and variables used in each model along the path.
+Let $n_{\lambda}$ be the number of different $\lambda$'s we take along the regularization path.
+Let $\Theta_{J \times p \times n_{\lambda}}$ store the fitted coefficients for $L_1$-logistic regression, i.e., it consists of coefficients for each variable and each class for each step along the regularization path (totally $n_{\lambda}$ steps).
+Let $\mathcal{M}_L$ be the model schedule produced by following the $L_1$-regularization path.
 The algorithm is described as Algorithm~\ref{algorithm:modelSeqL}.

+Generating a model sequence by following the $L_1$-regularization path involves the computation of predictive accuracy by RF on the validation set for each of the $n_{\lambda}$ set of variables, the calculation of the total variable costs and necessary bookkeeping along the regularization path.
+In total this costs $O(n_{\lambda} \cdot (T \cdot p^{1/2} \cdot n(\log(n))^2) )$.
+Thus the computational complexity for Algorithm~\ref{algorithm:modelSeqL} is